SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

 .. note::

     Sponge offers improved multi-world support, such as per-world world borders.
-By default Sponge only changes the world border (or other world options) of the world the player is currently in.
+By default, Sponge only changes the world border (or other world options) of the world the player is currently in.
 The vanilla behavior of setting it for all worlds can be restored using the global configuration and setting ``sponge.commands.multi-world-patches.worldborder`` (or the corresponding entry) to ``false``.
 See :doc:`/server/getting-started/configuration/sponge-conf` for details.
-Sponge assumes that multi-world plugins also provide optimized configuration commands for those options and thus does not provide it's own variants.
+Sponge assumes that multi-world plugins also provide optimized configuration commands for those options and thus does not provide its own variants.

 Player Commands
 ===============